-Reeferendum: National cap on production and severe fines in proposed legal cannabis market
+Reeferendum: Proposed big fines for cannabis corporates, 'help not handcuffs' for cannabis users

-A cap on the amount of cannabis that can be grown and heavy fines, including jail time, for unlawful sale or supply are key features of the proposed framework for legalising cannabis for personal use.
+A national cap on the amount of cannabis that can be grown and heavy fines, including jail time, for unlawful sale or supply are key features of the proposed framework for legalising cannabis for personal use.

+But fines for underage possession or for exceeding the proposed 14g legal limit for carrying cannabis are comparatively light, and could even be waived if the young offender agreed to a drug treatment or education programme.

+"We don't want to criminalise a younger offender, but we do want to criminalise those seeking to exploit or take advantage of young people," Justice Minister Andrew Little told the Herald.

-This morning Justice Minister Andrew Little released the latest version of the Cannabis Legislation and Control Bill, which sets out what a legal market for personal use would look like.
+This morning Little released the latest version of the Cannabis Legislation and Control Bill, which sets out what a legal market for personal use would look like.

 Voters will decide whether to legalise cannabis for personal use, with a referendum planned alongside the September 19 election asking voters to support or oppose the bill.